Professor Oscar Cacho

 Phone: +61 2 6773 3215

-Oscar started his professional life as a marine biologist and later became an economist.
+Oscar started his professional life as a marine biologist and later branched into economics.
 His research interests centre on the application of economics and biology (bioeconomics) to tackle problems of sustainability in agriculture and natural resources.
-His recent work has been in two major areas: the role of carbon markets to address climate change and the economics of biosecurity to protect native ecosystems.
+His recent work has been in three major areas: (1) the role of carbon markets to address climate change; (2) the economics of biosecurity to protect native ecosystems; and (3) modelling and management of agricultural systems for sustainable production.

 Oscar has been a member of a Technical Advisory Group on Control of Invasive Species in the Galapagos Islands and a visiting expert at the Food and Agricultural Organisation of the United Nations (FAO) in Rome.
 He has applied his interdisciplinary expertise to address a variety of problems in nature conservation, fisheries, aquaculture, grazing systems, invasive species management, climate policy and sustainable agriculture both in Australia and internationally.